HomeLatest NewsOptex Systems bags $1.35 million contract from General Dynamics Land Systems

 Preferred Source of Google

-Optex Systems, a manufacturer of precision optical sighting systems for domestic and worldwide military and commercial applications, has been awarded a $1.35 million contract by industry firm -Canada, to provide LAV 6.0 optimized weapon system support for Optex’s Commander Sighting System.
+Optex Systems, a manufacturer of precision optical sighting systems for domestic and worldwide and commercial applications, has been awarded a $1.35 million contract by defense firm General Dynamics Land Systems-, to provide LAV 6.0 optimized weapon system support for Optex’s Commander Sighting System.
 This in-service support will continue over the next three years for their existing fleet of Light Armored Vehicles.

 “We are pleased to receive our first maintenance system support contract from General Dynamics Land Systems-Canada,” said Danny Schoening, Optex’s CEO.
 He continued, “These critical weapon systems must be maintained at a high level and we will continue to work with our customers to meet and exceed their expectations and the expectations of their customers.”